NASB Staff

 QUICK SIX:

 • Why do you do what you do?
 Education and educators have been a huge part of my life.
 My wife was a special education teacher for 6 years, and has since done in-home daycare and preschool for teachers kids.
-My mother-in-law was a teacher, and many of my closest friends are public school teachers or administrators throughout the state.
+Many of my closest friends are public school teachers or administrators throughout the state.

 • Favorite Teacher?
 Craig Jones, 3rd & 4th Grade